btmxh/ez-c/01-main-function.md

 If CODE_THAT_MAKE_THIS_PROGRAM_PRINT_HELLO_WORLD does its thing (which is 'make this program print "HELLO_WORLD"'), this program should print "HELLO_WORLD" three times.

-But what is int, why are there some weird stuff like 'int', a pair of parentheses and brackets, also the semicolons too?
+But why are there some weird stuff like 'int', a pair of parentheses and brackets, also the semicolons too?

 Let's look at them one by one.